reeseaustin55/Gwyddion_2_Python_Code/README.md

 Gwyddion libraries at compile time.

 Prefer a graphical workflow?
-Launch `run_batch_gui.py` to pick the folder, channels, pixel count, optional video duration, and stabilization controls through a Tkinter interface.
+Launch `run_batch_gui.py` to pick the folder, channels, pixel count, optional video duration, constant frame rate, and stabilization controls through a Tkinter interface.
 The folder selector starts in `D:\AFM Images` and automatically proposes a timestamped `output_YYYYMMDD_HHMMSS` subdirectory so each run lands in its own folder.